ljfio/personal-website/src/content/articles/the-end-of-software-engineers.md

 ---
 title: '"The End of Software Engineers"'
-description: The demise that truly hasn't arrived, yet...
+description: The demise has not arrived, will it ever?
 published: 2026-09-05T15:46:00+01:00
 tags: ['ai', 'software']
 ---